wpsimon09/Vulkan-RTX/README.md

 # Vulkan RTX

-Simple Vulkan physically based render that can render meshes in classic rasterisation pipeline.
-But also contains Ray tracer that renders the scene on the full screen Quad by utilising the ray tracing technology.
+Simple Vulkan physically based render that can render meshes in classic rasterisation pipeline, but also contains Path tracer that uses `RayTracingPipeline` to utilise RT cores for a real time path tracing.

-The goal is to eventually transition from a purely shader-based ray tracing implementation to leveraging Vulkan's dedicated ray tracing pipeline

 ## Used technology